Political Science M.A.

 A number of Political Science graduates have gone on to attend leading law schools and graduate programs in political science, and others have secured professional positions in government public affairs and the private sector.

 - POLS 6000 Scope and Theory in Political Science: All M.A. students must take POLS 6000 Scope and Theory in Political Science.
-This course is offered each fall semester, and registration in POLS 6000 is a prerequisite for further coursework.
+This course is generally offered each Spring semester and is taken as a capstone seminar.
+(4 credits)

-Beyond the 15 hours of required coursework, students are free to choose courses that interest them and make sense in terms of their program of study.
-At least half of the hours, including the one required 6000-level seminar in the subfield, must be within a student's selected subfield of study.
-No more than 8 credit hours of Independent Study, 4 credit hours of Internship, and 8 Thesis credit hours can be counted toward fulfillment of M.A. degree requirements.
-No more than 16 credit hours of non-classroom courses can be counted toward fulfillment of the M.A. degree.
-(This includes Research, Thesis, Internship, and Independent study hours.)
+Beyond the 16 hours of required coursework, students are free to choose courses that interest them and make sense in terms of their program of study.
+Relevant "POLS-adjacent" courses (i.e., from other departments) may be taken with approval from the Director of Graduate Studies.
+No more than four non-classroom credits may be counted toward fulfillment of the M.A. degree.
+This includes Research, Thesis, Internship, and Independent Study hours.

-For students who are on a campus but not enrolled in a regular course during the semester in which they take a comprehensive examination, defend a thesis, or complete any graduation requirement, the university requires that a student enroll for at least one credit hour.
+For students who are on a campus but not enrolled in a regular course during the semester in which they undertake any graduation requirement, the university requires that a student enroll for at least one credit hour.
 General requirements of the Graduate College, such as the maintenance of a 3.0 average, are outlined in the graduate catalog.

 Program requirements are subject to change.
 Please consult the Graduate Director for current program requirements.